slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 ## Components and Definitions
 - **Neural Network**: A sequence of mathematical operations, philosophically inspired by a model of the brain, and designed to iteratively improve it's fit of historical data, while maintaining the ability to generalize to new, unseen data.
-- **Layer**: A building block of a neural network that receives input, performs a basic linear (technically, affine) transformation, and passes the affine transformation through a non-linear "activation function" as it's output.
+- **Layer**: A building block of a neural network that receives input, performs a basic linear (technically, affine) transformation, and passes the affine transformation through a non-linear "activation function" as its output.
 - **Feedforward**: The forward process of receiving an input, and progressing through the network layer by layer until you reach the final output.
-- **Fully-connected**: A type of neural network where each layer's inputs are "connected" to the final output via it's own potentially unique relationship i.e. no inputs are ignored, and no weights are systematically repeated.
+- **Fully-connected**: A type of neural network where each layer's inputs are "connected" to the final output via its own potentially unique relationship i.e. no inputs are ignored, and no weights are systematically repeated.
 - **Affine Transformation**: A geometric transformation that preserves lines and parallelism, but not necessarily distances and angles [source: Wikipedia].
 For our use case, it is simply a transformation of the form $$z = Ax + b$$.
 This technically differs from a linear transformation, since a linear transformation doesn't have a "bias" component.
 - **Activation Function**: A non-linear function applied element wise to a vector.
 Two common examples are the sigmoid and relu functions.
 - **Loss Function**: A function that allows us to measure how well a predicted value matches the known "true" value.
-This is equivalently called a cost function or objective function.
+This is equivalently called a cost function.
 - **Stochastic Gradient Descent**: An optimization process by which training a neural network is made feasible.
 Rather than calculating the true loss over the entire dataset before making a single update to our parameters, we only calculate the loss on a random subsample of the data and then update our weights accordingly.
 Emperically, this process is found to produce more general results as well as speed up the training process.

 ## Big Picture